-The Westport Land Conservation Trust is currently raising funds to preserve 18 acres within the Cockeast Pond Watershed, land that is part of one of the largest remaining unprotected parcels in the Harbor.
+The Westport Land Conservation Trust has successfully raised the funds to preserve 18 acres within the Cockeast Pond Watershed, land that is part of one of the largest remaining unprotected parcels in the Harbor.

 Located off of River Road on the interior, the property is in proximity to over 150 acres of conserved land including WLCT’s Old Harbor Wildlife Refuge.